When I asked some of my closest friends if they knew what the estrobolome was, their answers sounded like a game of Balderdash.

-Let’s take a look at what estrobolome is and how it connects to the gut and hormonal balance.
+That might sound complicated at first, but it’s really worth digging into and understanding.
+Let’s take a closer look at what estrobolome is, and how it connects to the gut and hormonal balance.
 Once you understand the relationship, I’ll give you some ideas for keeping your gut microbiome (including the estrobolome) healthy.

 What is the estrobolome?

 Researchers Claudia Plottel and Martin Blaser defined the estrobolome as “the aggregate of enteric bacterial genes whose products are capable of metabolizing estrogens.”
 In less scientific terms, that means the collective bacteria that can convert estrogen to its active form.

 I think it’s important for women to understand what the estrobolome is and how it can impact their health.
 Most are aware of the way fluctuating hormones can make them feel.
 They’ve experienced ups and downs around their menstrual cycle, and any perimenopausal or menopausal woman who can tell you all about hot flashes, mood swings, and other uncomfortable symptoms.

 Estrogen imbalance can not only be behind these symptoms, it’s also connected to a number of serious health conditions.
 And it’s crucial to understand that the balance in your gut has a big impact on your estrogen levels.

 Estrogen and the Gut

 It may seem odd, but though estrogen is produced mainly by the ovaries and adrenals, levels are regulated primarily in your gut.
 That means that if your gut is out of balance, this important hormone may also be skewed.